BaraaSaeed/hello-world/README.md

 # hello-world
-Hi world,
+Hi there,
-I am a software engineer, reasercher in cloud computing and a developer who loves to design and implement cool systems.
+I am a software engineer, a reasercher in HPC and cloud computing and a developer who loves to lead projects from conception to deployment; and design and implement cool software systems.

-Any feedback is appreciated.
+Any sharing idea and projects is appreciated.